cuamckuu/MandelbrotSet/README.md

 # MandelbrotSet
-MandelbrotSet written on Qt and Python.
+MandelbrotSet written with Qt and Python.
 You are able to select regon to zoom.

 # Screenshots:
 ![Alt text](/screenshot.png?raw=true)